-Cremation prices: what average costs to expect
+Cremation prices: what average cremation costs to expect

 Their GPL should provide an itemized breakdown of their service charges and merchandise prices.
 Many funeral homes will also offer special cremation packages, where they offer an inclusive package of services from their GPL.
 This can sometimes make it easier to arrange cremation services without running up a large funeral bill!

 Funeral expenses are generally made up of components from the GPL.
-There is a professional service fee (for the services of the funeral director and which generally includes a proportion of their overhead), fees for using the facilities, preparation of the body (cosmetology/embalming), transportation, memorial items (guest book/prayer items) and then additional ‘cash advance’ items which are payable to a third party and include such as permits, death certificates, obituaries and flowers.
+There is a professional service fee (for the services of the funeral director and which generally includes a proportion of their overhead), fees for using the facilities, preparation of the body (cosmetology/embalming), transportation, memorial items (guest book/prayer items) and then additional ‘cash advance’ items which are payable to a third party and include such as permits, death certificates, obituaries, and flowers.

-Different types of cremation packages and costs in Denver
+Different types of cremation packages

 - A basic cremation with no services – often referred to as a simple cremation

-- A full service cremation – with a traditional funeral ceremony
+- A full-service cremation – with a traditional funeral ceremony

 Understanding cremation laws in Denver

-Throughout all steps of the cremation procedure checks are in place to ensure the remains are identified.
-A casket is not required for a cremation, the law requires that just a rigid cremation container is required, and this can generally be a rigid cardboard container.
+Throughout all steps of the cremation, procedure checks are in place to ensure the remains are identified.
+A casket is not required for cremation, the law requires that just a rigid cremation container is required, and this can generally be a rigid cardboard container.

 Comparing cremation prices in Denver

 If a provider has a cremation package – check exactly what is included.
-In some cases a simple cremation package may appear cheap, but may have some hidden costs.
+Sometimes, a simple cremation package may appear cheap but may have hidden costs.
 Check that the cremation container is included and not an additional cost.
-Also be aware that cash advances, such as the death certificate and cremation permit, may be added to a package price, although some providers do include them.
+Also, be aware that cash advances, such as the death certificate and cremation permit, may be added to a package price, although some providers do include them.